farlee2121/DevEssentialsBlog/_drafts/2020-07-28-Solid-Structure-Checkin1.md

     - influencer cache for search, this is just a quick corner cut.
 It won't scale performance-wise and we should be keeping the search cache in a form tailored to this rather distinct use case
 - How much adaptation should be done for the clients
   - the managers are use case adapters, but there is always an adaptation layer for the UI.
 It usually lives in the controllers
+- Guidelines for when datacontracts should be shared
+  - so far i've gotten off with only primitive types in the dependency contracts because they reduce the scope so much